HawtDogFlvrWtr/puppetfacts/README.md

 # puppetfacts
 puppetfacts is a php framework, wrapped with a bootstrap interface.
-The framework provices a webservice that can be used to provide fact information for puppet, to automate the installation of a system based on it's MAC address.
-Because the MAC is used, it can be used to automate a somewhat, baremetal installation, so long as the system has access to call the api.
+The framework provides a webservice that can be used to provide fact information for puppet, to automate the installation of a system based on it's MAC address.
+Because the MAC is used, it can be used to automate a somewhat, baremetal installation, so long as the system has access to call the api and already has puppet installed.

 ## Table of contents
 * [Setup](#setup)